-(Lachowska et al., 2018; Kugler et al., 2020).
-As long as this surplus at least partly arises from the fit between workers' skills and their occupations, observations with the highest AKM residuals should identify better allocated workers, and thus provide a valid learning sample.
-To implement this strategy, we (i) estimate an AKM model including worker fixed effects, firm fixed effects, year fixed effects and workers' characteristics, (ii) define the learning set as the workers featuring the top 10% residuals in 2010, (iii) train the ML algorithm on this sample, and (iv) finally correlate firm productivity with the resulting alternative measures of job allocation quality ( $JAQ^{AKM}$ and $pJAQ^{AKM}$ ), excluding all the firms that employ any of the workers belonging to the learning set.
-The results, shown in Table 7, parallel very closely those reported in Panel A of Table 5: the coefficient estimate reported in column 2 of Panel A implies that a one-standard-deviation increase in $JAQ^{AKM}$ (0.30) is associated with a 3.8% increase in value added per employee.
+AKM-based learning set.
+Yet another robustness check of our results is to produce an alternative measure of JAQ defining the learn set not based on firm productivity, but on the residuals of an AKM wage regression, which capture the surplus from worker-firm matches (Lachowska et al., 2018; Kugler et al., 2022).
+As long as this surplus at least partly arises from the fit between workers' skills and their occupations, observations with the highest AKM residuals should identify better-allocated workers and thus provide a valid learning sample.
+To implement this strategy, we (i) estimate an AKM model including worker fixed effects, firm fixed effects, year fixed effects, and workers' characteristics, (ii) define the learn set as the sample of workers featuring the top 10% residuals in 2010, (iii) train the ML algorithm on this sample, and (iv) finally correlate firm productivity with the resulting alternative measures of job allocation quality ( $JAQ^{AKM}$ and $pJAQ^{AKM}$ ), excluding all the firms that employ any of the workers belonging to the learn set.
+The results, shown in Table 7, parallel very closely those reported in Panel A of Table 5: the coefficient estimate reported in column 2 of Panel A implies that a one-standard-deviation increase in JAQAKM (0.30) is associated with a 3.8% increase in value added per employee.